 Have student groups explore one or more of the other two regions (Southern California and Japan) provided in the Virtual Earthquake simulation.

 - For lower grades, just introduce the concepts of triangulation and the magnitude scale; a thorough understanding of P and S waves is not vital.

-- For upper grades, have students work individually, do two of the four seismic area tutorials, and look up historical earthquakes to learn their magnitudes, and make data tables or graphs with this information.
+- For upper grades, have students work individually, do two of the three seismic area tutorials, and look up historical earthquakes to learn their magnitudes, and make data tables or graphs with this information.